 Your Georgia WebMBA work is accelerated, consisting of 10 courses.
 Students complete course-work in less than two years.
 Our associates take two courses each term for five consecutive semesters, including at least one summer term.
 No electives are required and no concentrations are provided.
-A non-credit mandatory orientation is held two days at the start of each cohort.
+A non-credit mandatory orientation is held two days before the start of each cohort.
 We typically hold the orientation in Atlanta, Georgia.

 The following list serves as a general guide to required foundation courses for our schools:

 The WebMBA offers accelerated self-paced modules that meet pre-requisite requirements.
 Students purchase the onine modules.
 Once we know the modules needed, you will be able to purchase the modules online.
 Please allow up to three (3) business days after purchase for access.

 You can work at your own pace, and the time needed to complete the modules will depend on your background and work experience, as well as the amount of time each week you have to devote to the modules.
 These are non-credit modules.
 The objective is not mastery of the subject matter but acquiring basic pre-requisite knowledge, skills, and vocabulary to enter the program.